jamcgee/jamcgee.github.io/content/article/2024-10-08-ethernet-intro.md

 However, with the introduction of Fast Ethernet (100 Megabit), modern protocols transmit continuously in full duplex with the packet delimitated by control words, making the preamble largely vestigial.

 The standard preamble is seven bytes of `0x55` (`10101010` in transmit order); however, there are conditions under which the transmitter may intentionally adjust the length of this field.
-As a result, receivers should not assume that they will receive exactly seven byte.
+As a result, receivers should not assume that they will receive exactly seven bytes.
-The specific interface will provide certain guarantees and implementations need to be careful they do not make incorrect assumptions.
+The specific protocol will provide certain guarantees and implementations need to be careful they do not make incorrect assumptions.

 ### Start Frame Delimiter (Clause 3.2.2)